mailgun/documentation/source/api-events.rst

  delivered         Mailgun sent the email and it was accepted by the recipient
                    email server.
- failed            Mailgun could not deliver the email to the recipient email server. opened            The email recipient opened the email and enabled image
+ failed            Mailgun could not deliver the email to the recipient email server.

-                   viewing.
+                   severity=permanent when a message is not delivered.
+                   There are several reasons why Mailgun stops attempting to deliver messages and drops them including: hard bounces,
+                   messages that reached their retry limit,
+                   previously unsubscribed/bounced/complained addresses,
+                   or addresses rejected by an ESP.

+                   severity=temporary when a message is temporary rejected by an ESP. opened            The email recipient opened the email and enabled image viewing.
 Open tracking must be enabled in the Mailgun control panel, and the CNAME record must be pointing to mailgun.org.